Catch Me if You Search: When Contextual Web Search Results Affect the Detection of Hallucinations: Discussion

 \subsubsection{Effect of Contextual Web Search Results on Truth Discernment}

-As the integration between LLMs and web search technologies becomes more widespread, it is essential to understand how search results shape human perception and interpretation of LLM-generated hallucinations.
-Our findings indicate that participants exposed to search results, whether in static or dynamic conditions, exhibited a greater ability to distinguish hallucinations compared to those in the control condition \textbf{(RQ1)}.
-Exposure to the search results may have encouraged participants to focus on accuracy, promoting more rigorous verification of LLM-generated responses, aligning with prior research where subtle nudges enhancing information salience were shown to improve discernment between true and false content \citep{pennycook2020fighting}.
-Moreover, an analysis of the search results in both static and dynamic conditions revealed a high degree of relevance and correctness.
-Since the search results prioritized reliable information, participants were likely better equipped to make informed decisions \citep{tu12024empowering}.
-However, if the search results had instead exposed participants to lower-quality or inaccurate information, it may not have improved their ability to detect hallucinations, as suggested by findings from misinformation literature \citep{aslett2024online}.
+As the integration between LLMs and web search technologies becomes more widespread, it is essential to understand how search results shape human perceptions and interpretations of LLM-generated hallucinations.
+Our findings indicate that participants presented with search results, whether system-driven or self-initiated, were better able to detect hallucinations, as compared to those in the control condition (\textbf{RQ1}).

-In prior work, online searches were shown to reinforce belief in misinformation when users encounter lower-quality search results within the context of news articles \citep{aslett2024online}.
-Nevertheless, it is crucial to acknowledge that news articles and short question-answer pairs differ significantly in size, complexity, and perceived credibility.
-Answers to factual, general-purpose questions may be more readily available online, in contrast to news articles with nuanced misinformation, that can require enhanced effort and tailored searches to verify.
-Additionally, our focus on hallucinated answers to factual questions, rather than misinformation tied to current events, likely contributed to more relevant web search outcomes.
-Finally, we chose to pre-enter the search queries for participants in the dynamic condition rather than requiring them to construct their own, thereby guiding the search in a way that promoted greater consistency across participants.